gmrowe/rayst/README.md

 ## Description

 This repo contains a ray tracer implemented in a TDD style going through the book [The Ray Tracer Callenge:
-A tTest-Driven Guide to Your First 3D Renderer][1] by Jamis Buck.
+A Test-Driven Guide to Your First 3D Renderer][1] by Jamis Buck.

 ## Getting Started